 The spinal canal is a long opening down the center of the spinal column.
 The spinal cord runs through this opening.
 The canal begins at the base of the skull and ends at the lower back, providing a pathway for the central nervous system to send messages from the brain to the rest of the body and back again.

 The spinal canal is formed by openings within the vertebrae.
 These vertebral openings are called foramina.
-Along the length of the canal can be found the epidural space, which surrounds the dura mater – a protective membrane that encloses the spinal cord.
+Along the length of the canal is the epidural space, which surrounds the dura mater – a protective membrane that encloses the spinal cord.
 The blood vessels that supply the spine with blood also run through the spinal canal.

 The most important function of the spinal canal is to serve as a conduit for spinal nerves.
 There are 31 pairs of spinal nerves, each branching off the spinal cord in order to send messages (in the form of sensory impulses) to different parts of the body.
 The groupings of nerve roots branching off the spinal cord are named for the region of the spine in which they are found: cervical (upper), thoracic (middle) lumbar (lower) and sacral which connects the bottom of the spine to the pelvis.

 Each set of nerve roots delivers messages to a different area, muscle group or organ.
 Different nerve groups within the spinal canal are responsible for sensory and motor control in specific areas:

-- Cervical nerves: Head, neck, shoulders, arms, wrists, hands, diaphragm
+- Cervical nerves: Head, neck, shoulders, arms, wrists, hands and diaphragm

 - Thoracic nerves: Hands, chest, back and abdomen

-- Sacral nerves: Legs, bowel, bladder, reproductive function
+- Sacral nerves: Legs, bowel, bladder and reproductive function